rOY369/Docs/work/IoT/SOM site testing plan.md

 - Run it for 1-1.5 weeks as general controller and conduct tests except ssd unmount
 - Re-configure it as a NAS controller.
 - Run it as NAS master for 1-1.5 weeks and conduct ssd unmount test.
-	-
+	- disable other nas controllers

 ### Changes in Software (Logs Integration)
-- D2RS ssd unmount log
+- D2RS ssd unmount log (1 week)
+- nas connection status ??

 ### Other pre-requisite measures/requirements
 - All software repo tags for SOM to be deployed